 We recently did a story on local model Marciel Hopkins who lost 14 kgs in order to enter Miss SA.
 She has said publicly that this was a very unhappy time for her.
 Now signed to ICE Models she is a curvy model, and often shares her journey on Instagram.

-Models and actresses in particular have always felt the wrath of the media when picking up a few kilos.
+We all know that models and actresses, in particular, have always felt the wrath of the media when picking up a few kilos.
 But curvy models on the other hand, are often criticised for losing weight.
 Their fans feel betrayed and they are branded as sell-outs.

-But are there any grounds for the public to claim ownership of these "inspirational", "body positive" models?
-Branded as role models for womankind, "plus size" models are fetishised and over-sexualised for their curves.
+Are there any grounds for the public to claim ownership of these 'inspirational', 'body positive' models?
+Branded as role models for womankind, curvy models are fetishised and over-sexualised for their curves.
 Keep it and you're hailed a hero.
 Lose it and you've betrayed your audience.

-In 1995 the then 19-year-old granddaughter of acclaimed author Roald Dahl, Sophie Dahl, broke onto the fashion scene.
-She was one of the first models labelled as "plus size".
+And back in 1995 the then 19-year-old granddaughter of acclaimed author Roald Dahl, Sophie Dahl, broke onto the fashion scene as one of the first models labelled as 'plus size'.

 Her tall frame and shapely curves made her stand out - and for all the right reasons.
 She changed the industry forever, as she brought curve-appreciation into the high fashion mainstream.

 Yet her career was short-lived.
-She was slated in 2000 for posing in this controversial ad for Yves Saint Laurent, showing off a much slimmer figure.
+She was bashed in 2000 for posing in this controversial ad for Yves Saint Laurent, showing off a much slimmer figure.